BuilderIO/builder/examples/gatsby/README.md

 as rendering specific parts of your site with Builder.io content via GraphQL queries (e.g. for pages, components, etc)

 See:
+- For a more advanced example and a starter check out [gatsby-starter-builder](https://github.com/BuilderIO/gatsby-starter-builder)

 - [src/components/hero.builder.ts](src/components/hero.builder.ts) for an example of using a custom react component in the Builder.io visiaul editor.
 See a more rich example of a whole design system of components [here](https://github.com/BuilderIO/builder/tree/master/examples/react-design-system)
 - [src/pages/example.tsx](src/pages/example.tsx) for using GraphQL to query and render Builder.io components and pages manually in parts of your Gatsby site and content